dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-This approach establishes an individual domain/slice in which an ID-Locator separation protocol works as packet forwarding mechanism, and divert appropriate packets to the domain by using Up-Link Classifier (ULCL) which is a fundamental function of UPF.
+This approach establishes an individual domain/slice in which an ID-Locator separation protocol works as packet forwarding mechanism, and divert appropriate packets (e.g., packets for UE-to-UE communication) to the domain/slice at local/distributed UPFs by using Up-Link Classifier (ULCL).
+ULCL is a fundamental function of UPF, and it diverts uplink traffic based on filter rules indicated by SMF.
+The other packets to a central UPF (e.g., packets for Internet access) are forwarded with GTP-U via N9 interface.
 An overview of this architecture is shown in
 {{fig_Overview-ID-LOC-with-Low-Impact}}.

 ~~~~